 Financial instruments which potentially subject the Company to concentrations of credit risk consist of accounts receivable, net from customers and cash, cash equivalents and investments held at financial institutions.
-As of March 31, 2023, all of the Company's accounts receivable, net arose from product sales in the United States.
-For the three-month periods ended March 31, 2023 and 2022, 97% of sales were from three major wholesalers accounting for approximately 37%, 31%, and 29%, and 43%, 28%, and 26% of product sales, for the same periods, respectively.
-The percentage of the total net product sales by individual customers has not significantly changed since inception.
-All customers have standard payment terms which generally require payment within 60 days.
-As of March 31, 2023, the Company continues to believe that such customers are of high credit quality.
+For the three-month period ended March 31, 2024, 98% of product sales were generated from three major industry wholesalers.

+Three individual customers accounted for approximately 37%, 26%, and 35% as well as 37%, 31%, and 29% of product sales for the three-month periods ended March 31, 2024 and 2023, respectively.
+As of March 31, 2024, the Company continues to believe that such customers are of high credit quality.

+Cash equivalents are held with major financial institutions in the United States.
+Certificates of deposit, cash and cash equivalents held with banks may exceed the amount of insurance provided on such deposits.
+Generally, these deposits may be redeemed upon demand and, therefore, bear minimal risk.